 “The West Herts club, finding it impossible to make amateurism pay, have adopted professionalism.
 At the first match of the season 128 persons paid for admission, and at the second 134.
 Seeing that they have been going from bad to worse, losing all their matches, the gate was in danger of diminishing to vanishing point.
 Perhaps they will fare better now.
 Properly worked, the Watford people ought to be able to support a good professional team.”

 The Luton News was proved correct – the town of Watford could not support two teams.
 West Herts were losing money and turned to professionalism to remedy the deficit.
 It worked and they made a profit for the second half of the season.
 But it could have been more and they badly needed a grandstand.
 The Herts Advertiser reported that they had lost “a very large contingent” of their support to Watford St. Mary’s.
 When West Herts played at home, 400 to 500 people watched St. Mary’s at the same time.
 That was a huge number.
-In April the two clubs talked of an amalgamation.
-The Watford Observer confirmed in the 7th May 1898 edition, below, that an amalgamation would take place and a new club, Watford F.C. was to be formed.
-In August it happened.
+The two clubs talked of an amalgamation and it finally happened on the 15th April 1898.
+The Watford Observer confirmed in the 7th May 1898 edition, below, that an amalgamation took place and a new club, Watford F.C. was formed.

-The clip below is from the full F.A.
-Council meeting in May 1898 and confirms an amalgamation took place.
+The clip below is from the Lichfield Mercury of the 28th May 1898.
+It reports on the full F.A.
+Council meeting held on the 27th May 1898 and confirms an amalgamation took place.

 The Luton Press saw Watford F.C. as a new club as the Luton News of 7th October 1898 demonstrates.